 The sector also drives and collaborates in key net zero fields, increasing national critical mass.
-A specific current highlight and priority for collaboration by institutions is evident through actions they are taking per cent of 6000 surveyed students say they agree their place of study should actively incorporate and promote sustainable development - SOS UK Sustainability Skills Survey.
+A specific current highlight and priority for collaboration by institutions is evident through actions they are taking

-Colleges are integrating greater learning for sustainability in all taught areas.
-They are cutting emissions and embedding the climate response throughout their organisations.
+5 Colleges are integrating greater learning for sustainability in all taught areas.
+They are cutting emissions and embedding the climate response throughout their organisations in support of the Climate Emergency Skills Action Plan particularly in support of the energy transition.
+SFC is a public sector delivery partner for CESAP.
+(See pages 14-16 on the sector's response).

-6 &lt;u>At least eight universities are incorporating learning for sustainability across their courses.
+6 At least eight universities are incorporating learning for sustainability across their courses.
 Universities are cutting emissions and embedding the climate response throughout their organisations.